Part III Harness Engineering

 Source Notes / Further Reading

-• For the backmatter path, see manuscript-en/backmatter/00-source-notes.md under ### CH09 Foundations of Harness Engineering and manuscript-en/backmatter/01-reading-guide.md under ## Verification, Reliability, and Operations.
+manuscript-en/backmatter/00-source-notes.mdunder### CH09 Foundations of Harness Engineeringandmanuscript-en/backmatter/01-reading-guide.mdunder## Verification, Reliability, and Operations.

 Chapter Summary

-• The minimum single-agent harness consists of init, work boundary, permission policy, done criteria, verify command, and retry rule.
+- The minimum single-agent harness consists of init, work boundary, permission policy, external-input boundary, done criteria, verify command, and report format.
+Retry rules are operating rules applied to failure modes on top of that structure.

 Parity Notes